openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 #.
 Locate the **LTI Assignment and Grades Service** setting.

 #.
 Select the operation mode of the Assignments and Grades services.
 You can disable
-   the LTI-AGS service by selecting **Disabled** or pick one of the tho operation modes available.
+   the LTI-AGS service by selecting **Disabled** or pick one of the operation modes available: *declarative* to allow only one grade per problem, or *programmatic* to let the tool create many grades.
 For more information about each mode, read the corresponding entry on :ref:`LTI Component settings`.

 #.
 Select **Save**.